loafey/master-thesis/Thesis/5.0. Discussion/Future Work.typ

 Doing this efficiently can prove difficult because the compiler should try to minimize the amount of spilling needed, and this has in fact been proven to be NP-complete @RegisterAllocationbouchez2006register.
-This was not implemented for #ln because it was deemed an optimization, that while interesting, not something we would have the time to implement properly.
+This was not implemented for #ln because it was deemed an optimization that, while interesting, was not something we would have time to implement properly.

 === System Calls